MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-concept.md

 * **Set preferred** sets this rule as the preferred rule.
 There can be only one preferred rule within your tenant.
 This has the following effects:

   * When an analyst designates a rule as preferred, that rule will appear to _all_ analysts as the preferred rule in [Explore the stats](../use/explore-intro.md) data.
-  * The preferred rule also appears at the top of the list of rules on the [Analysis settings](../use/settings.md#analysis-settings) page.
+  * The preferred rule also appears at the top of the list of rules on the [Analyst settings](../use/settings.md#analyst-settings) page.
 (The **Set preferred** action is unavailable for the rule that is currently set as preferred.)
   * The preferred rule will apply to all [queries](query-basics.md) that are run during the time the rule is in place.

 * **Archive** archives the rule.